Caitlin Clark full injury history: Every ailment that's caused her to miss games in her WNBA career

 Her return resulted in a win over the New York Liberty, the first loss of the season for the defending champs.
 The Fever went 3-2 over their next five games with Clark back in the lineup before a groin injury put her out again for four games.
 She was back in the lineup for four more games before suffering another groin injury against the Connecticut Sun with one just one game left on the schedule before All-Star Weekend.

-So far, she has missed 14 games during the 2025 regular season.
-The Fever are 8-5 with her in the lineup and 7-7 when she's been out.
-Her shooting percentages are also way down from her rookie season, and it's far to assume she hasn't been 100 percent, even when she's been healthy enough to play between these injuries.
+She ended up missed 31 games during the 2025 regular season.
+Her shooting percentages are also way down from her rookie season, and it's far to assume she wasn't 100 percent, even when she was healthy enough to play between these injuries.

 Caitlin Clark full injury history